Vilas3/DE-10_SAMPA/README.md

 ## Acknowledgments

-This project is held by the University of São Paulo, more specifically by LSI-TEC and contributes to ongoing research in particle physics data acquisition systems.
+This project is held by the University of São Paulo, more specifically by LSI and contributes to ongoing research in particle physics data acquisition systems.